 - Hotel in the historic center: Residence San Gregorio is a small, beautiful hotel at the gates of the historical center.

-- Agriturismo in great location: Agriturismo Il Casalino is a 19th century farmhouse with individual apartments.
+- Agriturismo in a great location: Agriturismo Il Casalino is a 19th century farmhouse with individual apartments.

 - Agriturismo with swimming pool: Agriturismo Marinello is a beautiful farmhouse in a quiet setting overlooking Pienza.